2shady4u/godot-sqlite/README.md

 - Array selected_rows = **select_rows(** String table_name, String query_conditions, Array selected_columns **)**

+    Returns the results from the latest query **by value**; meaning that this property does not get overwritten by any successive queries.

 - Boolean success = **update_rows(** String table_name, String query_conditions, Dictionary updated_row_dictionary **)**

     With the `updated_row_dictionary`-variable adhering to the same table schema & conditions as the `row_dictionary`-variable defined previously.